jbroadway/docs/docs/1.0/recording-a-show/editing-your-show/cutting-cameras.md

 There are two ways to live edit in Flipside, using the camera switcher that appears on your computer screen or using the in-VR camera switcher.

-To toggle between switchers, press **Alt + S** on your keyboard.
-When the computer screen switcher is open, this will cause Flipside to go into fullscreen mode and the in-VR switcher will appear.
-When you're in fullscreen mode, this will close the in-VR switcher and re-open the computer screen camera switcher.
+You can hide the desktop camera switcher and enter fullscreen mode by pressing **Alt + F** or clicking the fullscreen icon.

+You can find the in-VR camera switcher in the **Show Tools** prop category.

 ### Computer screen